kingkenway/nodejs-personal-planner/README.md

 # nodejs-personal-planner
-This is a simple Personal Planner that displays all available tasks, create a new task and delete any task of your choice.
+This planner was built with NodeJS and MongoDB as the database.
+It is a simple Personal Planner that displays all available tasks, create a new task and delete any task of your choice.
 It connects to a MongoDB server to store data.

 To get this running on your machine: